open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

 ## Future Possibilities

-### Out-process

-Out-process zPages are ones that are compatible across different languages, which executes the processing of tracing and metrics information outside of applications (as opposed to in-process zPages).

-- Pros
-  - zPages can be added to any OpenTelemetry repository, and future development can be completely focused there
-- Cons
-  - More complicated than using local methods since it require setup (i.e. RPC or exporters) to allow zPages and applications to communicate.
-This would make it similar to other tracing systems.

 ### Shared Static Files

 All HTML, CSS, and Javascript files would be used across different OTel language repositories for their in-process zPages